Behind the scenes of EYW’s Detroit food trip.

-When I was asked to meet up with some clients in Detroit, I had a feeling a weekend of EYW coverage would lead to some very good things.
-It was just a few years ago that I had quickly visited Greektown and experienced the famous “flaming cheese.”
-I knew there had to be much more than that, and was determined to convince Laura to make it a serious destination for us.
-With some trepidation, she began to research Detroit’s foods, and slowly a list of musts became apparent that sold us both to the idea.
+When I was asked to meet up with some clients in Detroit, I had a feeling a long weekend of EYW coverage would lead to some very good things.
+It was just a few years earlier that I had visited Greektown and experienced the famous “flaming cheese.”
+I knew there had to be much more than that to Detroit’s culinary scene, and I was determined to convince Laura to make it a serious destination for us.
+She began to research Detroit’s traditional foods, and slowly a list of musts became apparent that sold us both to the idea.

-When you mention Detroit to anyone, you get a “why would you want to go there?” look immediately.
-The city has clearly lost its luster over the last god-knows-how-many years, and has earned a reputation as a desolate urban graveyard.
-And yes, when you travel throughout the city, it is just that: Boarded-up factories are abundant; once-glorious run-down houses and buildings (like the iconic Michigan Central Station, above) are ubiquitous on almost every stretch of the city proper.
+When you mention visiting Detroit to anyone, you get a “why would you want to go there?” look immediately.
+The city has lost its luster over the last god-knows-how-many years, and has earned a reputation as a desolate urban graveyard.
+And yes, when you travel throughout the city, there’s a lot of that: Boarded-up factories are abundant; once-glorious run-down houses and buildings (like the iconic Michigan Central Station, above) are ubiquitous on almost every stretch of the city proper.
 I couldn’t help but think of New Orleans’ Lower 9th Ward around every corner.
 It is visually horrific and photographically brilliant in a sick and twisted way.

 But what makes our job so incredible is that we put together itineraries that focus on the best of what a city like Detroit has to offer.
 Because of this, we’re able to unravel, at least a bit, the heart and soul of a place, even when it’s hard to see on the surface.